Biden stumps for McAuliffe in early test of political clout

 While both Biden and McAuliffe have been active in Democratic politics for decades, they have relatively few direct political connections, though McAuliffe ran the state campaign for Biden in 2020.
 But their political and ideological similarities are extensive.

-Mark Rozell, political science professor at George Mason University, recalled that McAuliffe was interested in running for president himself in 2020, but held off and deferred to Biden, knowing that they would occupy the same political lane, which Rozell described as “centrist-progressive.”

-Virginia’s off-year elections have always been looked at as a sort of national bellwether, and “with the Democratic nominee being so philosophically close and similar to Biden, many may see Virginia as a stronger bellwether than usual,” Rozell said.
+Virginia’s off-year elections have always been looked at as a sort of national bellwether, and “with the Democratic nominee being so philosophically close and similar to Biden, many may see Virginia as a stronger bellwether than usual,” said Mark Rozell, a political science professor at George Mason University.

 Current Democratic Gov. Ralph Northam, like all Virginia governors, is prohibited from seeking a second consecutive term.
 The other notable off-year election in 2021, for New Jersey governor, is not expected to be competitive, with Democrats likely maintaining control.